Marvel-Ib/graphql-challenge/readme.md

 * had to look for another api and utilize it: https://maylancer.org/api/nuban/
 * this api returns account full name in this order : [surname] [first name] [middle name]

-###  Levenshtein Distance algorithm more effective than Damerau–Levenshtein Distance algorithm
+###  Levenshtein Distance algorithm more effective than Damerau–Levenshtein Distance algorithm in account name scenario
-* update needed
+* We are trying to ensure that if there was a small error during data entry we are still able to still resolve names
+* levenshetein distance operations (insertions, deletions or substitutions, of single characters) is more than enough to detect this small errors
+* using damerau-levenshtein algorithm will be an overkill ( if there is a case we have to use it to get a number less than 3 then that definitely means there is a big error in the names

 ---